Regression During a Pandemic

 What is Regression?

-Regression is the rapid or gradual loss of skills.
-Regression is different for each person.
+Regression is the rapid or gradual loss of skills, and it manifests differently for each person.
 Examples include loss of speech and social skills, the return of former or the presence of new challenging behaviors, increased stress, anxiety, and obsessive compulsive symptoms, and decreased motivation to learn and/or participate in daily activities.

 Factors Contributing to Regression: